sbouii/monitoring_platform/README.md

 ## Description

-Spin up a continuous integration server and a production server using **[Vagrant](https://www.vagrantup.com/)** , **[Docker](https://www.docker.com/what-docker/)** for the automation of setting up the infrastructure and **[Ansible](https://www.ansible.com/)**  for the provisioning of the infrastructure.
+Spin up a continuous integration server and a production server using **[Vagrant](https://www.vagrantup.com/)** , **[Docker](https://www.docker.com/what-docker/)** for the automation of setting up the infrastructure and **[Ansible](https://www.ansible.com/)**  for the provisioning of the infrastructure. the production sever is equiped with a monitoring solution  **[Grafana](https://grafana.com/)** + **[Prometheus](https://prometheus.io/)** for monitoring the production infrastructure and the application running inside it.

+for more informations about how to configure Grafana with prometheus https://logz.io/blog/prometheus-monitoring/

 ## Requirements
 ### Software requirements